Print3M/print3m.github.io/_notes/knowledge/windows/services.md

 ## SNMP (Simple Network Management Protocol)
 SNMP is widely used in network management for network monitoring.
 It exposes management data in the form of variables on the managed systems organized in a management information base (MIB).
 These data can then be remotely queried and, in some circumstances, manipulated.

-## LDAP - Lightweight Directory Access Protocol
-What LDAP is:

-- LDAP is TCP/IP open and cross platform protocol.
-- LDAP is one way of speaking to Active Directory.
-- LDAP is protocol that many different directory services and access management solutions can understand.
-- Relation between LDAP and AD is like HTTP and Apache.
-AD is directory server that uses the LDAP protocol.

-### LDAP Query
-It's a command that asks a directory service (e.g. AD) for some information.

 ## IIS - Windows web server
 IIS stands for Internet Information Services.
 It's just web server for Windows.It's included in most Windows versions, except home editions.
 Usually there is a new IIS version for every new OS.